Plan a production UCP installationEstimated reading time: 5 minutes

 - Are running the same version of Docker Engine.

-Docker UCP requires Docker Enterprise Edition.
-Before installing Docker EE on your cluster nodes, you should plan for a common hostname strategy.
+Docker UCP requires Docker Enterprise.
+Before installing Docker Enterprise on your cluster nodes, you should plan for a common hostname strategy.

 Decide if you want to use short hostnames, like